Excerpt from the Short Story - Zeke's Fight

 But Zeke had handled that well.
 He didn’t care what names they called him or what anyone thought of him.
 It was when Tristan had insulted his mom that he had lost it.

 “You know what I heard?”
 Tristan had told his friends.
 “He’s not actually adopted.
-That’s just the story his mom tells to cover the fact that she got it on with some Chinese or Japanese dude on vacation.”
+That’s just the story his mom tells to cover the fact that she got it on with some Chinese dude on vacation.”

 That had done it.
 Zeke had spent years fighting idiots like Tristan who thought they could get away with insulting the woman who had saved him from group homes and foster care – the woman who had given him a loving forever home.